Fall Internship Program

 • Interns will work 15 hours a week

-• Interns will attend AAPD-sponsored activities, including the Disability Advocacy Certificate Program every other week.
-We are planning to host the certificate program classes on Fridays from 12-3pm ET
+• Interns will attend AAPD-sponsored activities, including the Disability Advocacy Certificate Program every week.
+We are planning to host the certificate program classes bi-weekly (every other week) on Fridays from 12-3pm ET

 • Interns will be good communicators throughout the program.
 We will use technology like Google, Zoom, and email to communicate